 Can I appeal a zero property valuation?

-A property may be recorded as “zero” or “nil” value for a variety of reasons.
+A property may be recorded as "zero" or "nil" value for various reasons.
 Appealing such a ruling by your mortgage company is something to consider, but this may not be required.
-Often, finance companies will place a zero property valuation on record where additional investigation is needed.
+Finance companies often place a zero property valuation on record where additional investigation is needed.
 It may be that:

 - They were unable to gain access to the property

-- Elements of the deeds may require additional clarification
+- Elements of the deeds may require further clarification

 - An older property may have structural issues

 There will be occasions where additional work is required.
-However, there will also be situations that after further investigation, the valuation is adjusted and the application can proceed.
-It is important to note that you can request a copy of the mortgage valuation survey, which will make clear any issues that arose.
+However, there will also be situations where the valuation is adjusted after further investigation, and the application can proceed.
+It is important to note that you can request a copy of the mortgage valuation survey, which will make clear any issues that came up.

-What are the main reasons why a property would be valued at zero?
+What are the main reasons a property would be valued at zero?

 - Close vicinity or connected to a commercial property

-- Cost of repairs is more than the resulting market value of the property
+- The cost of repairs is more than the resulting market value of the property

-- Foundations and brickwork affected by issues such as Japanese knotweed
+- Foundations and brickwork are affected by issues such as Japanese knotweed

 - Underground mine shafts may increase the risk of structural damage